Differential screw: Calculating motion and effective thread pitch

 For single start threads, each turn changes the distance between the nuts by the effective pitch, P_{eff}.
 For a bolt with a given thread per inch, TPI_{1} on one end and a second thread per inch, TPI_{2} on the other, the change in distance (or P_{eff}), and the effective thread per inch TPI_{eff}, is calculated by:

 For example, a bolt with coarse threads (16 tpi, 0.0625 in per turn) on one end and fine threads (24 tpi, 0.0416 in per turn) on the other changes the distance between the nuts by about 0.02 in per revolution and is equivalent to a 48 tpi (0.53 mm/thread) thread:

 For single start Metric threads, the effective pitch is simply the difference between the two thread pitches:

-For example, an M5x0.80 thread paired with an M4x0.70 thread will produce a differential motion of 0.1 mm, or 100 microns per revolution.
+For example, an M5×0.80 thread paired with an M4×0.70 thread will produce a differential motion of 0.1 mm, or 100 μm per revolution.

 Mixing metric and imperial threads can result in finer differentials while still using standard threads, they can be calculated in the same way as a metric differential but the TPI of the imperial thread must be converted to a metric pitch measurement.
-For example a 26 TPI thread has a pitch of ~0.977mm and when paired with a 1.0mm pitch metric thread the differential motion will be approximately 0.023mm per revolution.
+For example a 26 TPI thread has a pitch of ~0.977 mm and when paired with a 1.0 mm pitch metric thread the differential motion will be approximately 0.023 mm per revolution.